Willys MB: Service

 In the deserts of the North African campaign, the jeep's abilities so far surpassed those of British vehicles that it wasn't unusual for jeeps to rescue a three-ton truck stuck in the sand.
-In combat, the British would use their jeeps in groups of up to fifty or sixty to raid Rommel's supply lines by surprise, exploiting the jeep's low silhouette; able to remain unseen, hide behind dunes, and surprise the enemy.
+In combat, the British would use their modified jeeps in groups of up to fifty or sixty to raid Rommel's supply lines by surprise, exploiting the jeep's low silhouette; able to remain unseen, hide behind dunes, and surprise the enemy.

 Within the U.S. military, jeeps were used by every branch.
 In the U.S. Army, an average of 145 units were assigned to each infantry regiment.
 Around the world, jeeps served in every overseas theater of operation, in every environment, under all weather and climatic conditions – in North Africa and the Pacific Theater, the Western Allied invasion of Europe in 1944, as well as the Eastern Front.
 From deserts to mountains, from jungles to beachheads, jeeps could be pulled out of thick mud by their riders, and they were even flown into battle on light glider planes.
 In the European theater, they were so ubiquitous that some German soldiers believed that each American soldier was issued their own jeep.
 (Note: By war's end, in 1945, in the European theater U.S. forces had close to one motor truck (jeeps included) for every four men – worldwide it had one vehicle per seven American GIs.)

 Jeeps served as indefatigable pack horses for troop transport and towing supply trailers, carrying water, fuel, and ammunition, and pulling through the most challenging terrain.
 They performed nimble scout and reconnaissance duty, were frequent ambulances for the wounded, and did hearse service.
 They also doubled as mobile field command headquarters or weapons platforms – either with mounted machine guns or pulling small artillery pieces into "unreachable" areas over inhospitable terrain.
 The Jeep's flat hood was used as a commander's map table, a chaplain's field altar, the G.I.s' poker table, or even for field surgery.
 In the cauldron of war, the jeeps served every purpose imaginable: as a power plant, light source, improvised stove for field rations, or a hot water source for shaving.
 Equipped with the proper tools, it would plow snow or dig long furrows for laying heavy electrical cable along jungle airfields – laid by another jeep following it.